Europe Demographic Shift

 Life expectancy in Europe

-A friend of mine who works at the European Union, shared an interesting articule about the Life Expectancy in the different EU regions.
+A friend of mine who works at the European Union shared an interesting article about the Life Expectancy in the different EU regions.